-Bank (National, Regional or Community) or Credit Union can purchase normally single premium universal or whole (general, hybrid or separate account) bank owned life insurance policy from Tier 1 assets on key employees for several common purposes: to act as supportive capital for the funding of other deferred compensation plans like pensions and retirement packages.
+Bank (National, Regional or Community) or a Credit Union can purchase normally single premium universal or whole (general, hybrid or separate account) bank owned life insurance policy from Tier 1 assets on key employees for several common purposes: to act as supportive capital for the funding of other deferred compensation plans like pensions and retirement packages.
 Bank is the owner and beneficiary of these policies.
 If the insured employee passes away unexpectedly or at the end of life expectancy, the policy you purchased – and have paid all premiums – comprises the death benefit; of which your Bank is the sole beneficiary.
-This tax free sum can then be used to try and fill the vacuum left by the death of the key executive, as well as fund other well-defined business needs.
+This tax-free sum can then be used to try and fill the vacuum left by the death of the key executive, as well as fund other well-defined business needs.

-Depending on the insurance companies and amount of the premium, if 10 or more executives are selected then in most cases no medical tests require.
+Depending on the insurance companies and an amount of the premium, if 10 or more executives are selected then in most cases no medical tests require.
 Bank normally uses less than 25% of Tier 1 capital to fund the bank owned life insurance policies.
 It is advisable to use top 30% bank executives to avoid any potential income tax consequences.
 Banks continue to keep the life insurance policies on retired or separated executives as the rate of return on this kind of arrangement is much higher when it is held for a long time.

 The bank owned life insurance is highly regulated by various federal and state banking authorities.
-Even though bank owned life insurance policies are a very attractive investment proposal for banks, they should not be bought for rates of return purposes but to either offset the employee benefit expanse or cost recovery of deferred compensation and other retirement benefits to executives.
+Even though bank owned life insurance policies are a very attractive investment proposal for banks, they should not be bought for rates of return purposes but to either offset the employee benefit expense or cost recovery of deferred compensation and other retirement benefits to executives.